All Episodes

 Well, of course.

-Where they've spent the last three to seven years has been in college and in high school and rush, the people you just described, that left wing national public radio, white wine sipping, antiquing on the weekend kind of wisty person who doesn't want to get into red state micropolitan economies, they want something safe, they go into public education.
+And Rush, the people you just described, that left-wing national public radio, white wine sipping, antiquing on the weekend kind of wispy person who doesn't want to get into red state micropolitan economies.

-Um this isn't like Gen X, where they were growing up at 33 and 34.
+This isn't like Gen X, where they were growing up at 33 and 34.

-I I haven't met a Gen Wire in over three years who isn't pursuing some other kind of side business on their own.
+I haven't met a Gen Wire in over three years who isn't pursuing some other kind of side business on their own.

-But the the bottom line here is that liberals are not getting everything they're trying for on college campaign.
+But the bottom line here is that liberals are not getting everything they're trying for on college campaign.

-Uh, you can chalk it up to rush babies, you can talk it up to generational change.
+You can talk it up to generational change.

-Uh uh any number of things would probably be applicable and accurate here.
+Any number of things would probably be applicable and accurate here.

-Some interesting data in this piece, you're on to something.
+Some interesting data in this piece.

 We'll be back and continue right after this.